-Global Compass Commitments Local Action Initiatives KPIs (Targets) Progress Status Climate Action Net zero emissions from all our products from sourcing to point of sale by 2039 Continue decarboni- sation by installing re- newable energy sources Replace low efficient IE1 motors on Process Plant mixer in Oral Factory 805 GJ energy saving per year The commercial phase of the project has been concluded.
-Plan in progress to kick-start in the first half of 2023 Introduction of CNG backup alternative to reduce CO2 emission from Diesel genset Introduction of Com- pressed natural gas (CNG) backup alternative to reduce CO2 emission from Diesel genset 12% CO2 reduction from diesel operation from 2023 25% project completion rate Awaiting final license to build by the regulator (Department of Petroleum Resources) Energy and thermal ef- ficiency improvements in operations Decarbonisation / Re- newables: Installation of 1000kWp Solar power supply 4320 GJ energy saving per year Project still in the commercial phase

-Local Action Initiatives KPIs (Targets) Progress Status Environmental reporting by products category/division by 2022 Metering of all utility's usage points Achieve 100% EPR reporting by product category/division, eas- ing to easy calculation of carbon footprint by product type Real time metering system exist at each factory.
-Upgraded reporting platform which will show different product categories is current- ly under development by the global team Improve environmental data capture by train- ing technical operators responsible for daily data handling Complete training of technical operators in 2022 100% completion rate Relaunch Measurement and Metering Strata and improve sites' capabil- ity for real time data analysis.
-Complete the relaunch of measurement and metering platform in 2022 90% completion rate Current system captures • Steam • Air • Electricity • Water Additional meters required for capturing data on diesel, gas Environmental reporting by products category/division by Environmental reporting by products category/division by 2022Metering of all utility's usage pointsImprove environmental data capture by train- ing technical operators responsible for daily data handlingRelaunch Measurement and Metering Strata and improve sites' capabil- ity for real time data Environmental reporting by products category/division by 2022Metering of all utility's usage pointsAchieve 100% EPR reporting by product category/division, eas- ing to easy calculation of carbon footprint by product typeImprove environmental data capture by train- ing technical operators responsible for daily data handlingComplete training of technical operators in 2022Relaunch Measurement and Metering Strata and improve sites' capabil- ity for real time dataComplete the relaunch of measurement and metering platform in 2022
+Global Compass Commitments Local Action Initiatives KPIs (Targets) Progress Status Continue decarbonisation by installing renewable energy sources Replace low efficient standard efficiency motors on Process Plant mixer with premium and super premium efficiency motors in the Oral Factory 805 GJ energy saving per year The commercial (procurement) phase of the project has been concluded.
+Plan in progress to fully commence project in the first half of 2023 Net zero emissions from all our products from sourcing to point of sale by 2039 Introduction of Compressed Natural Gas (CNG) backup alternative to reduce CO2 emission from Diesel genset Introduction of CNG backup alternative to reduce CO2 emission from diesel electricity generating sets 12% CO reduction from diesel operation from 2023 25% project completion rate Awaiting final license to build by the regulator (Department of Petroleum Resources) Energy and thermal efficiency improvements in operations Decarbonisation / Renewables: Installation of 1000kWp Solar power supply 4320 GJ energy saving per year Project still in the commercial (procurement) phase footprint of every product by pro Environmental reporting by products Metering of all utility's usage points Achieve 100% EPR reporting by product category/division, easing to easy calculation of carbon footprint by product type Real time metering system exist at each factory.
+Upgraded reporting platform which will show different product categories/business groups is currently under development by the global team Improve environmental data capture by training technical operators responsible for daily data handling Complete training of technical operators in 2022 100% completion rate category/division by 2022 Relaunch Measurement and Metering Strata and improve sites' capability for real time data analysis.
+Complete the relaunch of measurement and metering platform in 2022 90% completion rate Current system captures Steam Air Electricity Water Additional meters required for capturing data on diesel, gas and water b.
+Protect and Regenerate Nature